 Bullying is a major issue facing the youth of America today.
 Fittingly, both of these movies are actually about bullying, but one of them is a documentary and the other is a sad cautionary tale of Hollywood excess.
 Let's go to the tape:

-• One clear giveaway that you're watching this year's documentary version of "Bully" is the fact that it's unrated; after the MPAA slapped it with an R rating due to swearing, the Weinstein Company told them to take a flying leap.
+• One clear giveaway that you're watching the 2012 documentary version of "Bully" is the fact that it's unrated; after the MPAA slapped it with an R rating due to swearing, the Weinstein Company told them to take a flying leap.
 Good show.

 • The 2001 version of "Bully" also features real life drama, but behind the scenes; the star of the film, Brad Renfro, died of a drug overdose in 2008, making the film particularly unsettling to watch now.

-• Renfro's character in the 2001 "Bully" is based on a real person who was sentenced to life in prison back in the 90s for murdering a bully.
-Here's hoping this year's "Bully" helps prevent just that sort of thing in the future.
+• Renfro's character in the 2001 "Bully" is based on a real person who was sentenced to life in prison back in the '90s for murdering a bully.
+Here's hoping that the "Bully" documentary helps prevent just that sort of thing in the future.

 'Fair Game' (2010) vs. 'Fair Game' (1995)

 OK, so it's hard to imagine anyone would confuse Sean Penn for William Baldwin.
 But just to make sure, here are other things to look for when trying to figure out which "Fair Game" you're about to watch: